RynAgain/USDA_Nutrition_App/README.md

 ### Searching for Foods

-1. Click the green floating button to open the panel
+1. Click the green floating button (bottom-right) to open the panel
+2. Choose your search mode:
-2. Enter a food name in the search bar (e.g., "apple", "chicken breast", "milk")
+   - **Text Search**: Search by food name (e.g., "apple", "chicken breast")
+   - **FDC ID**: Look up by FoodData Central ID (e.g., "534358")
+   - **NDB Number**: Look up by National Database Number (e.g., "09003")
-3. Select which food types to search:
+3. For text search, select which food types to include:
    - **Branded Foods**: Commercial products with brand names
    - **Foundation Foods**: Minimally processed foods with detailed nutrient data
    - **Survey Foods**: Foods from USDA dietary surveys
-4. Click "Search" or press Enter
+4. Enter your search term and click "Search" or press Enter
-5. Browse the results with nutritional information
+5. Browse the results with customizable nutritional information
-6. Click any result card to view complete details on the USDA website
+6. **Click any result card** to view comprehensive details in a modal

+### Viewing Detailed Information

+When you click a food result:
+- See complete food metadata (Type, FDC ID, Brand, NDB Number)
+- View key nutrients in an easy-to-read grid
+- Browse ALL available nutrients in a sortable table
+- Click "View on USDA Website" for official documentation

+### Customizing Nutrient Display

+1. Click the settings gear icon
+2. Scroll to "Display Nutrients"
+3. Select up to 6 nutrients to show in search results
+4. Common options: Energy, Protein, Carbs, Fat, Fiber, Sugars, Vitamins, Minerals
+5. Click "Save Settings"
+6. Your preferences are saved and used for all future searches

 ### Managing Settings